Elaborative encoding: Explanation

 New information and stimuli tend to be better remembered when they can be associated with old memories and experiences.
 The efficiency and success of encoding (and subsequent retrieval) is largely dependent upon the type of associations you choose to make.
 It is generally accepted that the more unusual and meaningful these elaborately encoded memories are, the more successful one will be in trying to retrieve them; this process is referred to as elaborative encoding.
 This type of encoding helps learning, as it constructs a rich set of integrated memories.

-Several theories suggest that the ability to recall information is heightened when physical and mental conditions match those experienced when the information was first encoded.
+State-dependent learning suggests that the ability to recall information is heightened when physical and mental conditions match those experienced when the information was first encoded.
 For example, one will often be more successful in recalling a stimulus while chewing bubble gum if one were also chewing gum when one originally encoded the new stimulus.
 This has also been found to encompass drug and alcohol-induced recollection; people who encoded memories in an intoxicated state were more successful at recalling them when in a similar state later on.
 Verbal elaboration has also been shown to strengthen mental connections and boost retrieval (see also rehearsal).
 Because the intensity and effectiveness of encoded connections varies from person to person, it is often difficult to study with consistent results.